KDE/digikam-doc/color_management/camera_profiles.rst

     :alt:
     :align: center

-    digiKam Raw Import Tool from Image Editor Allows to Tune Many Options about the Camera Colorimetric Values.
+    digiKam Raw Import Tool from Image Editor Allows to Tune Many Options about the Camera Colorimetric Values

 If the image isn't dark but it looks really weird, you probably made some injudicious choices in the Raw Import user-interface from the Image Editor.
 The Libraw interface conveniently allows you to *dial in* options.
 However, convenience always comes at a price.
 First, the interface might not provide access to all options.
 And second, to get the most from the Libraw interface, you have to know what the buttons, sliders, etc. in the interface actually do.